-The assessment and TMDL efforts of MAPP interpret water quality studies, stream, lake, and wetland information, and permit compliance data to develop statements of lake or stream condition, and determine the compliance of individual waters with the Vermont Water Quality Standards (which the program also maintains).
-For this purpose, MAPP maintains an evolving Assessment and Listing Methodology that is compliant with Federal Clean Water Act guidance, and that is used to develop lists of waters that are “impaired” (meaning they do not meet Vermont’s standards and thus are polluted), or otherwise stressed.
+The assessment and TMDL efforts of MAP interpret water quality studies, stream, lake, and wetland information, and permit compliance data to develop statements of lake or stream condition, and determine the compliance of individual waters with the Vermont Water Quality Standards (which the program also maintains).
+For this purpose, MAP maintains an evolving Assessment and Listing Methodology that is compliant with Federal Clean Water Act guidance, and that is used to develop lists of waters that are “impaired” (meaning they do not meet Vermont’s standards and thus are polluted), or otherwise stressed.
 MAPP issues individual watershed assessment reports that are used to support development of Basin Plans.
-MAPP also develops total maximum daily load (TMDL) plans, which are documents that identify the reductions in pollutants necessary to restore impaired waters.
-MAPP also oversees development of alternative water quality remediation plans when TMDL’s are not necessary.
+MAP also develops total maximum daily load (TMDL) plans, which are documents that identify the reductions in pollutants necessary to restore impaired waters.
+MAP also oversees development of alternative water quality remediation plans when TMDL’s are not necessary.

-Watershed Management and Basin Planning
+Tactical Basin Planning